kr41/h10n/docs/glossary.rst

         :term:`helpers<helper>`.

     message
-        Message is a string, which should be translated into different :term:`locales<locale>`.
-Messages are instanced from class
-        :class:`h10n.core.Message` and stored in the :term:`catalogs<catalog>`.
+        Message is a translation string object.
+Messages are instanced from class :class:`h10n.core.Message` and stored in the :term:`catalogs<catalog>`.

+    prototype
+        Prototype is a :term:`message` object, which is used by other ones to inherit from it.

     filter
         Is a Python callable object, which transforms input parameters before